SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 # then

-sbx ssh setup
+sbx setup ssh

 sbx run shell .

-ssh <name>@sbx
+ssh <name>.sbx

-The ssh command is experimental today, so keep an eye on the
+The SSH command is experimental today, so keep an eye on the release notes as it

-If you hit something weird, sbx diagnose will collect what you need to file a good
+If you hit something weird, sbx diagnose will collect what you need to file a good bug report.